 - You have to assemble your portfolio using the parts I deliver.

 I want my research to be available to anyone anywhere in the world.
-Even if you have a small portfolio size or study in a developing country, you should be able to afford my website's Membership.
+Even if you have a small portfolio size or study in a developing country, you should be able to afford and sign up to my Annual Membership.

 3. What is the difference between the free "Weekly Dispatches" and the content I receive if I buy a "Membership"?

-The Weekly Dispatches are my playground.
-Anything that catches my interest during a particular week gets a spot in my free weekly column.
+The free Weekly Dispatches provide you with an eclectic mix of articles relating to investing.
 I sometimes cover individual companies, but only in a superficial way and without a guarantee that I'll ever refer back to this company (usually, I won't).

-I like to view the Weekly Dispatches as a way for you to learn about investing, for free.
+The Weekly Dispatches are a way for you to learn about investing, for free.
 They also give you a chance to get to know my work without having to commit to anything.

-If you are looking for hard-hitting investment research that you won't find anywhere else (and want to base your investment decisions on), you should get my Membership (or read this free sample report first).
+If you are looking for hard-hitting investment research that you won't find anywhere else, you should sign up to one of my two Membership levels:

-If you enjoy my Weekly Dispatches, I advise you to invest the modest sum of USD 49 to get a Membership for the next 12 months.
+If you enjoy my Weekly Dispatches, I advise you to invest at least USD 49 to get an Annual Membership (or, if you want even deeper engagement, become a Lifetime Member).
 Anyone who thinks it's smart to read the free Weekly Dispatches and not buy the Membership will only find they are losing out – saving a few bucks can quickly make for false economy if it's about investing your nest egg.

 Whenever my thinking on a stock changes, an update will go out to my Members.